UBC-DSCI/introduction-to-datascience-python/source/viz.md

 islands_df
 ```

 Here, we have a data frame of Earth's landmasses,
 and are trying to compare their sizes.
 The right type of visualization to answer this question is a bar plot.
-In a bar plot, the height of the bar represents the value of a summary statistic
-(usually a size, count, sum, proportion, or percentage).
-They are particularly useful for comparing summary statistics between different
-groups of a categorical variable.

-Here, we have a data frame of Earth's landmasses,
-and are trying to compare their sizes.
-The right type of visualization to answer this question is a bar plot.